-To deter the vehicle theft, the system is designed to give an alarm if any of the doors, trunk or hood is forcibly unlocked or the battery terminal is disconnected and then reconnected when the vehicle is locked.
+To deter vehicle theft, the system is designed to sound an alarm if any of the doors, trunk or hood is forcibly unlocked or the battery terminal is disconnected and then reconnected when the vehicle is locked.

-The alarm blows the horn intermittently and flashes the headlight, tail lights and interior lights.
-If any of the doors are unlocked and the ignition switch is not in the ignition switch, all the doors will be automatically locked.
+The alarm blows the horn intermittently and flashes the headlights, tail lights and interior light.